In-depth (based on site visits with extensive interviews)

 Sudan – Hydrocarbon Removal from Oilfield Produced Water

-submitted by Rebecca Jackson
+- Author: Submitted by Rebecca Jackson

 In 2003, British environmental engineering firm Oceans-ESU Ltd. was commissioned by the Greater Nile Petroleum Operating Company (GNPOC) to undertake the construction, management and maintenance of reed beds in Heglig, Sudan.
 The reed bed functions as a means to clean produced water by removing oil contamination.